markallisongit/blog/content/posts/2021/new-blog/index.md

 * source controlled

 I can now write blog posts in [markdown](https://www.markdownguide.org/) in [vscode](https://code.visualstudio.com/) and then push my changes to GitHub which lets me have a history, I can edit from anywhere by pulling and pushing from any machine, even my phone.

+Here are some older posts of mine [here](https://sabin.io/blog/author/Mark%20Allison).

 I'm using the awesome [Hugo](https://gohugo.io/) static site generator, which generates the site from some template html and content contained in markdown files.
 I push this to my [GitHub repo](https://github.com/markallisongit/blog) and the website gets rebuilt on the fly using [netlify's](https://www.netlify.com/) CI/CD pipeline.